Academic progress appeals

-You can obtain a copy of the report of your meeting with the CUPC by emailing the Academic Progress team (please provide name, student number, and course name).
+You can obtain a copy of the report of your meeting by completing the following form.
 The CUPC report will provide a summary of the Progress Committee's considerations in making its decision.

 Step 2: Identify the grounds for your appeal

 Appeals to the Academic Board must be based on one or more of the following grounds:

 - A procedural irregularity has occurred (which may include that the student has not received a fair hearing in all the circumstances);

 - There is new information that could not reasonably have been provided at the time of the original decision, and that would probably have affected the decision or any penalty imposed;